Chances are, sometime in your 60s, the moment arrives when you have to, or want to, move out of your long-time home.

 Don’t pack nonstop.
 When time is on your side, you can keep living your life whilst packing.
 I began by packing three good boxes a day.

-Then, I could continue my daily life: read, go for a walk, meet a friend for lunch, write a post for my blog Camp Liza, entertain.
-Allow packing to be one of the many activities you do in your day and not your soul draining purpose.
+Then, I could continue my daily life: read, go for a walk, meet a friend for lunch, write in my journal, entertain.
+Allow packing to be one of the many activities you do in your day and not a soul draining purpose.

 Make life easy for yourself and buy yourself the proper packing materials!
 Buy the tape gun, the good moving boxes, the Sharpies, industrial size rolls of bubble wrap and brown paper.
 You want to pack well; having the right equipment cuts down on the struggle and unpleasantness of it all.